Randhir-Gurjar/SaiPlaza-Hotel-website/README.md

 # SaiPlaza-Hotel-website

 ## *About*
 This is a web project.
-In this I have used html and css
+In this I have used html, css and javascript.